tfpauly/privacy-proxy/draft-private-access-tokens.md

    an account name, or a device identifier.
 Anonymizes a Client to an Issuer and relays information between an anonymized Client and an Issuer.

-1. Issuer: issues PATs to an anonymized Client on behalf of a Origin.
-Enforces the Origin's policy.
+1. Issuer: issues PATs to an anonymized Client on behalf of an Origin.
+Anonymizes Origin to the Mediator and Enforces the Origin's policy.

 1. Origin: directs a Client to an Issuer with a challenge and enables access to content or services to the Client upon verification of any PAT sent in